jnozzi/cocoadev.com/markdown/CocoaHelpWanted.md

 **West Coast USA**

-General/PanicInc has an immediate opening for an experienced Cocoa programmer in the Portland, Oregon area.
+PanicInc has an immediate opening for an experienced Cocoa programmer in the Portland, Oregon area.
 Please see this page for requirements and details:

 http://panic.com/jobs/

--- General/StevenFrank July 13, 2005
+-- StevenFrank July 13, 2005